-The School of Business at VCU offers post-baccalaureate undergraduate certificates in five areas: accounting, human resource management, information systems, marketing, and real estate and urban land development.
+The School of Business at VCU offers post-baccalaureate undergraduate certificates in accounting, human resource management and information systems.
 These certificate programs are designed for individuals who hold bachelor’s degrees in other fields.
 By taking the courses required at the undergraduate level in one of the certificate concentrations, individuals are able to obtain an extensive knowledge of the subject.

 Refer to individual program listings for certificate requirements.

 To apply, visit the Office of Admissions website.

 Students cannot be accepted into a program until they have completed all the requirements for their bachelor’s degree and have achieved a minimum 2.5 GPA in their undergraduate work.